-Save up to 20% on the price of your tickets!
-It's easy...
-Become a member today!
-If you are already a member, log in to get your member rate.
-Pisa and Lucca: A Tale of Two Cities Art-full Fridays with Elaine RuffoloDaytime Program on Zoom Friday, June 11, 2021 - 12:00 p.m. to 1:15 p.m.
-ET Code: 1H0602 Tickets Login $20 - Member 0 1 2 3 4 5 6 7 8 9 10 $25 - Non-Member Resize text remove add Left to Right: The Leaning Tower of Pisa; The Cathedral of St Martin in Lucca PROGRAM DESCRIPTION Pisa is most famous for its leaning tower, but 1,000 years ago chroniclers claimed it was "the city of marvels with 10,000 towers."
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer Pisa and Lucca: A Tale of Two Cities Art-full Fridays with Elaine RuffoloDaytime Program on Zoom Noon Lecture/Seminar Friday, June 11, 2021 - 12:00 p.m. to 1:15 p.m.
+ET Code: 1H0602 Location: This program is part of ourSmithsonian Associates Streaming series.
+Select your Tickets $20 Member $25 Non-Member Resize text Left to Right: The Leaning Tower of Pisa; The Cathedral of St Martin in Lucca Pisa is most famous for its leaning tower, but 1,000 years ago chroniclers claimed it was "the city of marvels with 10,000 towers."
 While an exaggeration, in the 11th century Pisa was a thriving city and a maritime power.
 Pisan merchants brought back many new ideas about art and architecture from all over the Mediterranean region.
 By the 12th century, Lucca, also in in Tuscany, had emerged as one of the region’s trading centers, specializing in silk.
 Like Pisa, its wealth and importance were reflected in the city’s art and architecture.
 Join Renaissance art historian Elaine Ruffolo for an incisive look at these cities and the transformative roles they played on the Mediterranean stage.
-World Art History Certificate elective: Earn 1/2 credit* UPCOMING ART-FULL FRIDAY PROGRAMS April 2: Mantua April 16: All Roads Lead to Rome Part I April 30: All Roads Lead to Rome Part II June 25: Raphael and the Papal Apartments PATRON INFORMATION If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
+World Art History Certificate elective: Earn 1/2 credit* Upcoming Fridays at Noon Programs April 2: Mantua April 16: All Roads Lead to Rome Part I April 30: All Roads Lead to Rome Part II June 25: Raphael and the Papal Apartments Patron Information If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.
 Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.
 Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
 Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.
 View Common FAQs about our Streaming Programs on Zoom. *Enrolled participants in the World Art History Certificate Program receive 1/2 elective credit.
 Not yet enrolled?
 Learn about the program, its benefits, and how to register here.
-This program is part of ourSmithsonian Associates Streaming series.